'Unfair surveillance'? Online exam software sparks global student revolt

 Patrick Sullivan, a 19-year-old sophomore at the University of Massachusetts Lowell, created one such petition after a math professor asked him to install the remote proctoring service Respondus for an exam in September.

 He said the software, which is designed to block access to certain functions on a computer while a student takes an exam, would gain access to files on his personal device.
 "Giving software this much access is playing with fire," he said.
-Jodi Feeney, the chief operating officer of Respondus, said that "our applications have also been closely analysed by hundreds of customers along the way – university security teams, IT staff, students, third-party companies."
+Jodi Feeney, the chief operating officer of Respondus, said it did not access personal files and that "our applications have also been closely analysed by hundreds of customers along the way – university security teams, IT staff, students, third-party companies."

 After 1,200 students signed Sullivan's petition demanding the University of Massachusetts Lowell ban the software, the university announced that professors could not mandate its use.